*This is the promised follow up to our last article about planning and planting a medicinal herb garden.*

 - Chamomile I put in many of my infusions or teas – especially for my kids.
 It is also wonderful in potpourri and salad.

 - Garlic is one I may even over use!
-Infused in olive oil it’s our ear infection remedy and roasted and added to flatbread with fresh rosemary it’s a household favorite.
-In Russia, I used to eat it
+Infused in olive oil, it’s our ear infection remedy.
+Roasted and added to flatbread with fresh rosemary, it’s a household favorite.
+In Russia, I used to eat it raw.
+Oi.

 - Dandelion is great because it grows.
 The roots do best in a dehydrator, as well.
 Greens, though, should be eaten fresh and with a nice vinaigrette.
 Try Dandelion flower jello or cookie.